 See a pattern here?
 Easy going people are earthy…easy on the eyes colors are earthy….

 Do you have a favorite strain of cannabis?

 Marijuana is strictly illegal according to the United States government but 36 states and territories sanction its medicinal or adult recreational use .
 The recent legislative changes implemented by the 2018 Farm Bill mean that the entire country now has access to cannabis in the form of hemp.

 Hemp and marijuana both come from the same plant, Cannabis, which naturally contains Delta-9 THC, the single cannabinoid that is under federal-control, and the main psychoactive substance in cannabis.
 The amount of Delta-9 THC existent in the plant material per dry weight determines the federal-compliance of the final product.
 The 2014 Farm Bill defined the legal limit at .3% so cannabis with less than that is considered legal hemp.
 The 2018 Farm Bill expanded on this, making it clear to legal experts that all other plant material and substances derived from legally-defined hemp are also federally-compliant .

 This all means that there are earthy cannabis strains available to most adult Americans!
 What makes them earthy?

 The cannabis experts at Leafly tell us, “the aroma of many classic cannabis strains can be described as earthy, resembling rich soil .”
 They elaborate that the qualities can be piney, woody, hashy, and fresh, as if you are experiencing a plant directly “from the ground.”
-Here are some recommended earthy strains of cannabidiol (CBD) flower to sample and familiarize yourself with the earthy flavor palette:
+Here are some recommended strains of cannabidiol (CBD) flower with the earthy flavor palette.